Q: What is REACH Challenge?

 Q: Who can participate on a REACH Challenge team?

 A: Any student from Grades 7 through 12 as well as undergraduate college students may be on a team.
-Each REACH Challenge Team shall consist of one TEAM LEAD (usually a teacher), one to ten STUDENT(s), and one USER-EXPERT.
+Each REACH Challenge Team shall consist of one TEAM LEAD (usually a teacher), one to twelve STUDENT(s), and one USER-EXPERT.
 Any USER-EXPERT that is a person under the age of 18, or is an animal, should be considered to be a Co-USER-EXPERT along with their primary caretaker.
 Teams may also have an optional TEAM MENTOR.

 Q: What does each participating team need to submit for REACH Challenge?